EstimatedEst. Read Time: 20 minutes

 Play Button

-Movement in this direction with the thumb moving toward the inside part of the forearm is called Radial Deviation.
+Now I want you to go the opposite way.
+Move your hand so that your thumb moves toward the inside part of the forearm.
+This is called Radial Deviation.

 WRIST FLEXION